-- In the following tables abbreviations are used which are defined as: - N/A Indicates that the function is not available on the terminal. - Simulated Indicates that the function is not available on the terminal but i simulated by the operating system.
+In the following tables abbreviations are used which are defined as:

+- N/A Indicates that the function is not available on the terminal. - Simulated Indicates that the function is not available on the terminal but is simulated by the operating system.
 For example, EOS is simulated by outputting spaces to the end of the screen and then re-positioning to the same screen location. - Standard Indicates that the line and column number is coded using the ASCII displayable character sequence.
 Value 1 = space, value 2 = "!", etc. - Special Indicates that the bias for the line number is different than for the column number. - Abs Indicates that the line and column number is coded using the absolute values for the line and column number, base zero.
 Value 1 is a binary 0, value 2 is a binary 1, etc. - ASCII Indicates that the line and column number is coded using the ASCII character representation of the value.
-Value 1 is "1", value 2 is "2", value 15 is "15", etc. - The functions KON and KOFF are always simulated by the operating system.
+Value 1 is "1", value 2 is "2", value 15 is "15", etc.